benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Support your views with detailed reference to the whole text.
 (15)

-One way Strong feelings are created in the extract is that even though the night was "bitter cold", Hester still went out on her way to look for rosamond.
+Student response: One way Strong feelings are created in the extract is that even though the night was "bitter cold", Hester still went out on her way to look for rosamond.
 This shows strong affection and care.

 "I could not speak from crying".
 This shows strong emotions and feelings because it tells us that Hester was crying. ~~Furthermore~~ Furthermore, this shows that Hester felt worry for rosamond and wanted her back in her arms.

 Another way ~~which~~ there is an attempt to create strong feelings is the names hester calls rosamond.
 This is shown "my little lady - my lamb - my queen"

-  32
+Page 32

 ---